Darshith-845/LifeExistence/README.md

 # LifeExistence
-Basically trying to find whether a life exists in another planet or not
+Basically trying to find whether a life can exists on an another planet or not